postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 ## Other Socket.IO Notes

-Socket.IO normally uses WebSockets as its transport layer, but sometimes uses HTTP "long-polling" as a fallback when WebSockets can't be used.
+Socket.IO typically uses WebSockets as its transport layer, but sometimes uses HTTP "long-polling" as a fallback when WebSockets can't be used.
 Postman does not support long-polling mode in Socket.IO.

 ## Troubleshooting WebSocket Requests